CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

    ![](images/CustomVision5_19.png)

-1. Once you go inside your project, click on **Add images**.
-Upload a image of **Azure App Service** logo and name it as APP_SERVICE.
+1. Click on **Add images**.
+Upload an image of **Azure App Service** logo and tag it as **APP_SERVICE**.
 If you don't have the magnets or images handy, refer to included 2 PDFs (<a href="https://github.com/Microsoft/AIVisualProvision/blob/master/Documents/AzureMagnets1.pdf" target="blank">sheet1</a>, <a href="https://github.com/Microsoft/AIVisualProvision/blob/master/Documents/AzureMagnets2.pdf" target="blank">sheet2</a>) with all the magnet logos.
 Make sure you cut only the App Service image from the pdf.
 Select **Done** once the images have been uploaded.

    ![](images/CustomVision6_20.png)